shahdhr/GradeDocs/README.md

 # GradeDocs
-Created to hit elasticsearch with queries and grade the retrieved docs as relevant or not
+Created to hit locally running elasticsearch instance with queries and grade the retrieved docs as relevant or not

 # Steps to install